Make Photoshop Your Default Image Editor In Mac OS X

 While there's nothing technically wrong with that, there is one annoying problem; Mac OS X, at least by default, ignores Photoshop when we open images directly from within a Finder window.
 Instead, it prefers to open them in Apple's own Preview app with its basic and very limited set of image editing features.
 Since Photoshop is obviously our editor of choice, let's learn how to easily configure Mac OS X so that our images will automatically open for us in Photoshop every time.

 Note that this tutorial is specifically for Mac users.
-For the PC version, see our Make Photoshop Your Default Image Editor in Windows 10 tutorial.
+For the PC version, see Make Photoshop Your Default Image Editor in Windows 10.

 Turning On File Name Extensions